'We're not perfect but we're freaking trying': Chloé's Gabriela Hearst on making fashion sustainable

 Hearst had long been making a name for herself as a thoughtful designer concerned with making beautiful garments, but not at the expense of our planet.
 The launch of her eponymous brand in 2015 came a few years after Hearst inherited her family's ranch from her father, an experience that has shaped her commitment to sustainability.

 Taking control of the farmland she was raised on and childhood memories of growing up off-the-grid deeply influenced her approach to fashion design: slow, small and with an emphasis on creating handcrafted items.
-Many of Chloé's leather bags, for example, are made to order or produced in small batches.
+Many of Hearst's leather bags, for example, are made to order or produced in small batches.

 Based in New York for many years, Hearst now splits her time between the US and France, designing collections for both Chloé and her namesake brand.
 And while there are clear distinctions between the two labels, her design ethos remains consistent.